Padraic79/AutomationProjects/README.md

 # Automation Projects

 Welcome to my Automation Projects repository!
-This repo is designed to showcase my skills in modern test automation, API testing, and framework design using industry-standard tools like Playwright and Postman.
-It is structured for clarity, scalability, and real-world relevance.
+I've built this repo to showcase my skills in modern test automation, API testing, and framework design using industry-standard tools like Playwright, Selenium, and Postman.
+It's structured for clarity, scalability, and real-world relevance, and I'm continuously updating it with new projects and improvements.

-## Projects & Structure

-### 1. `docs/` (Live Demo Site)

-Live demo site for Playwright UI automation, hosted on GitHub Pages:

-### 2. `playwright-projects/`

-Multi-project Playwright automation suite, organized for scalability:

-### 3. `selenium-projects/`

-Selenium automation suite for learning and comparison:

-### 4. `postman-projects/`

-Robust API tests using Postman collections:

-## About This Repository

-This repository is a work in progress and will be continuously updated with new projects, features, and improvements.
-My goal is to demonstrate:

-## Why Explore This Repo?

-## For Reviewers

-If you are interested in test automation, quality assurance, or software development, this repository offers a wealth of information and examples.
-Feedback and suggestions are always welcome!

-**Key skills demonstrated:**

-# Automation Projects Portfolio

-A showcase of modern test automation, UI and API testing, and framework design using Playwright, Selenium, and Postman.
-Built for real-world scenarios, best practices, and continuous learning.

----

 ## 📺 Live Demo Site